Happy daughter@drewcolins

 Currency

-The euro (€) has been the official currency of France since 1st January 2002.
+The euro (€) has been the official currency of Greece since 2001.

 Check live exchange rates.